MihailDimitrov1235/Netbeans-shortcuts/README.md

 ### Other Data Structures

+randstack - creates a random stack

+randq - creates a random queue

+tree - creates a treeSet, fills it and prints it

 hset - Creates a hashset and fills it with data

 randarrilist - Creates an ArrayList and fills it with random elements